tahmidhassan/tahmidhassan/README.md

 ### Hi there! 👋

-## I'm Tahmid, an Electrical Engineer currently pursuing PhD.
+#### I'm Tahmid, an Electrical Engineer currently pursuing PhD.

+ - I'm currently an Intern in Intel Corporation, working on next-gen silicon photonic devices.
+ - Pursuing PhD in Electrical Engineering
+ - Developed various photonic biosensor assays - both waveguide interferometric and colorimetric.
 <!--
 **tahmidhassan/tahmidhassan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.